Bay of Islands farm leased to hapū after generations-long fight for its return

 More than 100 members of the hapū gathered on the farm to sign the lease agreement.

-“We have generations of uri (ancestors) who have died without having the opportunity to touch the land they whakapapa too.
+“We have generations of uri [ancestors] who have died without having the opportunity to touch the land they whakapapa to.
 A recent example is the late Hirini Kingi, 90 years old, who hadn’t stood on his ancestral land.
 This lease is an important step towards healing the trauma inflicted by colonisation.”

 Te Whiu chairman Te Rau Arena said the farm was part of a wider piece of land, known as Te Mata-Puketotara, “illegally transacted” 185 years ago.